samuelvanderwaal/metaboss/docs-src/src/update.md

 ### Update Seller Fee Basis Points All

-Update the seller fee basis points field on a a list of NFTs, keeping the rest of the `Data` struct the same.
+Update the seller fee basis points field on a list of NFTs, keeping the rest of the `Data` struct the same.

 #### Usage